Wesleyan-Media-Project/entity_linking_2022/README.md

    Once the knowledge base of people of interest is constructed, the entity linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in [facebook/train/02_train_entity_linking.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/issue-2/facebook/train/02_train_entity_linking.py).

    **Note**: The training of the entity linking models is optional for running the scripts in this repo.
-You can run the inference scripts with our existing models (INCLUDE LINK TO EXISTING MODELS).
+You can run the inference scripts with our existing models (INCLUDE LINK TO EXISTING MODELS ONCE IT IS READY ON FIGSHARE).
 If you want to train your own models, you can follow the same instructions for the [inference set up](#3-setup) to set up your Python virtural environment and R working directory.
 After that, run the training scripts in this repo according to their numbering.
 For example, if you want to run the training pipeline, you can run the scripts in the following order:
    1. [facebook/train/01_create_EL_training_data.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/train/01_create_EL_training_data.R)
    2. [facebook/train/02_train_entity_linking.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/train/02_train_entity_linking.py)